 Manners.
 We all expect them from others, especially those we interact with daily.
 But what about our four-legged friends?
-Like humans, teaching your dog good manners makes for a much more pleasant experience for everyone involved.
+Like humans, teaching your dog manners makes for a much more pleasant experience for everyone involved.
 This podcast and blog post will discuss the difference between training and behaviour and why your dog needs both!

 - What are manners, and why do dogs need them?